klauer/epics-sumo-mirror/doc/reference-sumo.rst

 This is the maincommand for all operations that work with the :term:`dependency database` (DB) file.

-For all of the db subcommands you have to specify the dependency database with option --db or a configuration file.
+For all of the db subcommands you have to specify the dependency database directory with option --dbdir or a configuration file.

 build
 :::::